Jimena-Torres/me/set2/readme.md

 TODO: Reflect on what you learned this week and what is still unclear. ctrl + to open the terminal

+concatinate means to join together not to multiply/ or add/ together

 COMMENTS
 to declare a line is a comments i have to start with #.
 Commenting lets me put notes in my code/doc Comments can be placed at the end of a line, and Python will ignore the rest of the line